Hillary Clinton Rips 'Bankrupt' DNC Data Operation

 What the hell happened?

-The DNC is the last she should blame (Score:2)
+The DNC is the last she should blame (Score:3)

 This is the same DNC that corruptly threw Bernie under the bus to provide a clear path for Hillary.
 They did everything they could to get her elected.
 If they deserve any kind of blame for causing her loss, it should be for pushing such an unpopular candidate into the presidential elections in the first place.